niplav/site/considerations_on_cryonics.md

 [Germany](https://www.destatis.de/DE/Themen/Gesellschaft-Umwelt/Bevoelkerung/Sterbefaelle-Lebenserwartung/_inhalt.html)).

-This model usually tries to err on the side of conservative estimates, think of the lower range of a 50% confidence interval<!--TODO: wiki link-->.
+This model usually tries to err on the side of conservative estimates, think of the lower range of a 50% [confidence interval](https://en.wikipedia.org/wiki/Confidence_interval).

 The Disvalue of Waiting
 -----------------------